-The system of governance has been put in place centrally at Aegon Nederland, which is the holding company of Aegon Spaarkas and several other companies and is used throughout Aegon Nederland.
+The system of governance has been put in place centrally at Aegon Nederland N.V., which is the holding company of Aegon Spaarkas N.V. and several other companies and is used throughout Aegon Nederland.
 Aegon Spaarkas complies with the policies of both Aegon Group and Aegon Nederland.
 The Aegon Nederland policies are tailored to fit local circumstances and therefore imply additional restrictions to the Group policies.

 Over the last few years, Aegon Nederland's strategy has been enhanced and refined.
 Changes to the strategy have been made to reflect developments inside as well as outside of the company.
 Changes to our organization and governance structure were required; further transforming the organization from being product-driven towards being customer-driven.
-By doing so, the organizational structure is now more aligned to our business strategy and consequently, a more efficient and effective execution of our strategy can be expected: Drive for Growth, Scale-up for the Future, and Manage for Value.
-Aegon Nederland has made progress in the execution of Aegon Nederland's strategy by driving efficiencies and allocating capital to those activities with the best growth prospects.
-More information is provided in Chapter B.